BIOMASS, a pioneering mission to measure the Earth’s forests from space led by Grantham supervisor Shaun Quegan, moves closer to launch.

-The BIOMASS mission, led by Professor Shaun Quegan from the University of Sheffield’s School of Mathematics and Statistics, will use a revolutionary radar system to create a 3D map of the world’s forests in order to improve our understanding of how carbon is cycled through the Earth system.
+The BIOMASS mission, led by Professor Shaun Quegan, will use a revolutionary radar system to create a 3D map of the world’s forests.
+As a result, we can improve our understanding of how carbon is cycled through the Earth system.

-The mission’s data will strengthen research into climate change and may be used as a reference point by nations negotiating treaties to better manage forests across the planet.
+The mission’s data will strengthen research into climate change.
+And it may be used as a reference point by nations negotiating treaties to better manage forests across the planet.

 Airbus UK will lead the construction of the satellite that will carry the radar system in space.
 This system will measure the amount of woody biomass – mainly contained in trunks and large branches –in the world’s forests, together with their height.

-BIOMASS, which was proposed by Sheffield’s Professor Shaun Quegan will launch in 2021 as the seventh mission in the European Space Agency’s (ESA) Earth Explorer programme.
+BIOMASS will launch in 2021 as the 7th mission in the European Space Agency’s (ESA) Earth Explorer programme.

-The Earth Explorer programme aims to study the whole Earth system: the interactions between the Earth’s atmosphere, biosphere, hydrosphere, cryosphere and the planet’s interior as well as the impact that human activity is having on the Earth’s natural processes.
+The Earth Explorer programme aims to study the whole Earth system.
+It will explore the interactions between the Earth’s atmosphere, biosphere, hydrosphere, cryosphere and the planet’s interior.
+Further, it will look at the impact that human activity is having on the Earth’s natural processes.

 “Understanding how the amount of living material – biomass – in our global forests changes over time is necessary for improving present and future assessments of the global carbon cycle, and therefore our climate.”